Current Research Projects

 Duration: 2017 - 2021

-Partner in EnTIRE (Mapping Normative Frameworks for EThics and Integrity of REsearch).
-The aim of this proposal is to create a platform that makes the normative framework governing Research Ethics and Research Integrity (RE+RI) easily accessible, supports application in research and evaluation, and involves all stakeholders in a participatory way, thus achieving sustainability.
+The aim of the EnTIRE project is to create a platform that makes the normative framework governing Research Ethics and Research Integrity (RE+RI) easily accessible, supports application in research and evaluation, and involves all stakeholders in a participatory way, thus achieving sustainability.
 The platform will foster uptake of ethical standards and responsible conduct of research, and ultimately support research excellence and strengthen society’s confidence in research and its findings (Horizon 2020 Call: H2020-SwafS-2016-17 (Science with and for Society), Topic: SwafS-16-2016).

 Duration: 2016 - 2019

-CANVAS will: 1.
+The CANVAS project has the following objectives : 1.
 Structure existing knowledge in ethics, law, empirical and technological research related to cybersecurity with a particular focus on three reference domains of application (health, business, police/national security) and by involving insights gained in previous EU projects.
 2. Design a network for exchanging knowledge and generating insights across domains using several procedures, among others by workshops and a summarizing conference.
 3. Disseminate the insights gained through various means.
 Those include briefing packages for policy stakeholders, a reference curriculum for value-driven cybersecurity with a particular focus on industry-training, and a Massive Open Online Course (MOOC) (Call: H2020-DS-2015-1 Digital Security: Cybersecurity, Privacy and Trust; Topic: Value-sensitive technological innovation in Cybersecurity - DS-07-2015; € 114,000)

 Duration: 2015 - 2021